Scotrail Highland Explorer crosses the head of Loch Awe on the Glasgow-Oban line near Dalmally © Scotrail

 Ticket information: Citylink

-It’s quite a long journey from Glasgow to Skye, roughly 200 miles, but the route will take you along good quality country roads with lots to see.
-OK, it will take over 5 hours, but you can just sit back and enjoy the ride.
+It's not a quick journey from Glasgow to Skye, roughly 200 miles, but the route will take you along good quality country roads with lots to see.
 At the end of your bus journey, you will be rewarded with one of Scotland’s best-loved destinations.
 Skye has mountains, miles of dramatic coastline and fascinating history to explore.
 Be sure to take a sturdy pair of boots to this magical island.

 Mode of transport: Train